Troubleshoot the Remote Desktop client for iOS and iPadOS when connecting to Azure Virtual Desktop

 - Have you assigned the Virtual Machine User Login role-based access control (RBAC) permission to the virtual machine (VM) or resource group for each user?

-If you've answered "no" to either of those questions, you'll need to reconfigure your multi-factor authentication.
-To reconfigure your multi-factor authentication, follow the instructions in Enforce Azure Active Directory Multi-Factor Authentication for Azure Virtual Desktop using Conditional Access.
+If you've answered no to either of those questions, you'll need to reconfigure your multifactor authentication.
+To reconfigure your multifactor authentication, follow the instructions in Enforce Microsoft Entra multifactor authentication for Azure Virtual Desktop using Conditional Access.

-VM sign-ins don't support per-user enabled or enforced Azure AD Multi-Factor Authentication.
-If you try to sign in with multi-factor authentication on a VM, you won't be able to sign in and will receive an error message.
+VM sign-ins don't support per-user enabled or enforced Microsoft Entra multifactor authentication.
+If you try to sign in with multifactor authentication on a VM, you won't be able to sign in and will receive an error message.

-If you can access your Azure AD sign-in logs through Log Analytics, you can see if you've enabled multi-factor authentication and which Conditional Access policy is triggering the event.
-The events shown are non-interactive user login events for the VM, which means the IP address will appear to come from the external IP address that your VM accesses Azure AD from.
+If you have integrated Microsoft Entra logs with Azure Monitor logs to access your Microsoft Entra sign-in logs through Log Analytics, you can see if you've enabled multifactor authentication and which Conditional Access policy is triggering the event.
+The events shown are non-interactive user login events for the VM, which means the IP address will appear to come from the external IP address from which your VM accesses Microsoft Entra ID.

 You can access your sign-in logs by running the following Kusto query: